 Cromer Peoples joined the University of Arkansas after spending four years at Indiana University and previously working at the NCAA.
 As the executive associate athletics director and SWA at Indiana, Cromer Peoples was a member of the department’s senior management team providing leadership, consultation and guidance to an intercollegiate athletics division with 24 varsity sports.
-In addition, she coordinated the department’s sports administration efforts and she was one of the first women in the Big Ten to supervise all football operations, including staffing, scheduling and facility planning.
-While at Indiana, programs under her supervision won one NCAA team championship, five NCAA individual championships and two Big Ten team championships.
+In addition she coordinated the department’s sports administration efforts and she was one of the first women in the Big Ten to supervise all football operations, including staffing, scheduling and facility planning.
+While at Indiana, programs under her direct supervision won one NCAA team championship, five NCAA individual championships and two Big Ten team championships.

-Cromer Peoples arrived at Indiana University after a distinguished tenure with the NCAA national office.
+Cromer Peoples arrived at Indiana University after a decade-long tenure at the NCAA national office.
 As director of academic and membership affairs, Cromer Peoples coordinated the policy and NCAA legislative activities of various governance groups and created partnerships with faculty, coaches and administrative constituent organizations to advance NCAA academic reform, along with other national governance and policy initiatives.
 For this work, Cromer Peoples was honored in 2010 by the 1A Faculty Athletics Representatives and in 2007 she received the David Knight Award from the NCAA Faculty Athletics Representatives Association.